tskluzac/helm-chart/README.md

 This application includes:
 * FuncX Web-Service
+* Kuberentes endpoint
 * Postgres database
 * Redis Shared Data Structure

-## How to Install FuncX
-1. Make a clone of this repository
-2. Download subcharts:
-    ```shell script
-     helm dependency update funcx
-    ```
-3. Create your own `values.yaml` inside the Git ignored directory `deployed_values/`
-4. Obtain Globus Client ID and Secret.
-Paste them into your values.yaml as
-    ```yaml
-    webService:
-      globusClient: <<your app client>>
-      globusKey: <<your app secret>>
-    ```
+## Preliminaries
-5. Install the helm chart:
+The following dependencies must be set up before you can deploy the helm chart:
-    ```shell script
-    helm install -f deployed_values/values.yaml funcx funcx
-    ```
-6. You can access your web service through the ingres or via a port forward to the web service pod.
-Instructions are provided in the displayed notes.

 ## Kubernetes Endpoint
-We can deploy the kubernetes endpoint as a pod as part of this deployment.
+We can deploy the kubernetes endpoint as a pod as part of the chart.
 It needs to have a valid copy of the funcx's `funcx_sdk_tokens.json` which can be created by running on your local workstation and running
 ```shell script